malikwaqar84/EEG-Seizure-Detection/readme.md

 # Linear-Regression-Model-for-House-Price-Prediction

-In this tutorial you will learn how to create Machine Learning Linear Regression Model.
-You will be analyzing a house price predication dataset for finding out price of house on different parameters.
-You will do Exploratory Data Analysis, split the training and testing data, Model Evaluation and Predictions.
+In this task we will learn how to create Machine Learning model using Regression Techniques.
+We will be analyzing a house price predication dataset for finding out price of house on different parameters.
+We will do Exploratory Data Analysis, split the training and testing data, Model Evaluation and Predictions.

 ### Problem Statement
 A real state agents want the help to predict the house price using Paris House Price Prediction dataset.
 The task is to create a model using different regression algorithms to predict the price of house based on favourable features.